LakshmiSravyaVedantham/Coherence/RENDER_DEPLOY.md

 ## Troubleshooting

+### Docker Error: "failed to read dockerfile"

+**If you see this error:**
+- Render is trying to use Docker instead of Node.js
+- **Solution**: Make sure `render.yaml` uses `runtime: node` (not `env: node`)
+- Or manually set service to use "Node" environment in Render dashboard
+- Go to service → Settings → Environment → Select "Node"

 ### Build Failures

 **Backend build fails:**
 - Check Node.js version (should be 18+)
 - Ensure all dependencies are in `package.json`
 - Check build logs for specific errors
+- Verify `rootDir: backend` is correct

 **Frontend build fails:**
 - Verify Next.js version compatibility
 - Check for missing environment variables
 - Review build logs
+- Verify `rootDir: web` is correct

 ### WebSocket Connection Issues